huaminghuangtw/Dear-Today-Me/My-True-North.md

 [Life is only 4000 weeks long.](https://www.amazon.de/-/en/Oliver-Burkeman/dp/0374159122) Make the rest of your life the best of your life.
 [Don't live the same year 75 times and call it a life.](https://www.goodreads.com/quotes/1346035-don-t-live-the-same-year-75-times-and-call-it) Inject some planned spontaneity and adventures into your days.
 Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very likely might be.
 Every single thing you do today is something that your ninety-year-old self would wish they could go back and do.
 The good old days are happening RIGHT NOW.

 Smile often.
 Laugh more.
 A day without laughter is a day wasted.
 Be funny.
 Be playful.
 Be cheerful.
 Chill out.
 Have fun.
-Don’t panic.
+Don't panic.
 [Calmness is a superpower.](https://stephango.com/calmness)

 [The more seriously you take yourself, the unhappier you’re going to be.](https://x.com/naval/status/1298724798655168514) The more you can laugh at yourself, the happier you'll be.
 Learn to laugh at yourself.
 Literally, in three generations, no one will even remember your name.

 Take a deep breath.
 Relax.
 Enjoy each moment in life.
 [Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.](https://www.youtube.com/watch?v=vsYBtfQ3QDo)

 Let shit go.
 Choose to be happy.
-You can't wait until life isn’t hard anymore, before you decide to be happy.
+You can't wait until life isn't hard anymore, before you decide to be happy.
 You live longer once you realize that any time spent being unhappy is wasted.

 [Be optimistic and willful.](https://www.youtube.com/watch?v=FrqBWQ-mVEc) Stop being afraid of what could go wrong, and start being positive about what could go right.
 Focus on the positives.

 Don't worry about bullshit and nonsense.
-Remember: If it’s not gonna matter in 5 years, don’t spend more than 5 minutes upset about it.
+Remember: If it's not gonna matter in 5 years, don't spend more than 5 minutes upset about it.
 Focus on the outcomes, not the obstacles.
 The outcome is the only option here.
 Never waste your precious time, energy, and attention.
 They are your ultimate currencies.
 Trade them wisely.

 Spend as much of your time as possible doing activities that will provide you with nostalgia in the future.
 Create stories that you will be excited to tell your kids about, and your grandchildren will love to hear someday.
 Live the truth you want your descendants to embrace.

 Be mindful, intentional, and purposeful.
 [Live life by design, not default.](https://www.youtube.com/watch?v=DCbGM4mqEVw) [Run your brain in "debug mode" 24/7 and watch every thought.
 Always ask, why am I having this thought?](https://www.youtube.com/watch?v=DCbGM4mqEVw) Day by day, what you constantly think and what you do is who you become.
 Monitor yourself.

 Live in the present.
 Let past go.
 Look towards the future.
 Anything outside of this present moment is just an imagination.
 Only NOW is the reality.
 Nothing lasts forever.
-Life is not something happening in the future, it’s something happening RIGHT NOW.
+Life is not something happening in the future, it's something happening RIGHT NOW.
 Live immediately.

 Surround yourself with people you love and admire; with people who think differently than you.
 Put yourself in rooms you don't belong to; in rooms with a high density of value-aligned individuals.
 Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
 Find people who are genuinely rooting for you to succeed and truly wanting to see you to win.
 Hold on to these people like your life depends on them.

 You are the average of the five people you associate with most.
 The quality of your experiences will be largely determined by the people you surround yourself with.
 Find your tribe.
 Build your personal advisory board of mentors.

 [Life is short.](https://paulgraham.com/vb.html) Savor close relationships.
-Treasure "inner circle" friendships.
+Treasure “inner circle” friendships.
 Tell those human you love that you love them while they are still alive.
 Create memories with them.

 When you hug someone, hug them with everything you have, and always let them go first.
 Life is more fragile than you think.

 Don't avoid hard conversations.
 Any effort you spend on cultivating deep relationships will pay major dividends.

-Don’t hate anyone.
+Don't hate anyone.
 Don't insult anyone.
 Only take shots at things, not people.
 Judge yourself by action, but judge others by intention.
 Be soft on the person and hard on the problem.
 Do no harm, but take no shit and crap.
 Set boundaries.

 [Humanize the people around you.
 Do not put them on pedestals.
 The adults do not exist.
 There is just giant children figuring things out.](https://x.com/george__mack/status/1766767193075691763)